vtexdocs/help-center-content/docs/tutorials/en/managing-users.md

 1. Click on your **profile avatar** on the VTEX Admin top bar, marked by the initial of your email, and click on **Account settings** > __Users__ .
 2. To edit an existing user, click on their name in the list of users.
 Another possibility is to click on the menu button <i class="fas fa-ellipsis-v"></i> next to the desired user and then on **Edit**.
   ![Botão Editar Usuário User Management EN](https://images.ctfassets.net/alneenqid6w5/5XzJuCftOAty7JHkxHO5Th/03aa67401cc9eb46480cd9a6bbb9a65e/Bot__o_Editar_Usu__rio_User_Management_EN.png)
-   <div class="alert alert-warning" role="alert">It is not possible to change the email of an existing user.
-In this case, it is necessary to delete the user and create them again with the new email.</div>
+   >⚠️ It is not possible to change the email of an existing user.
+In this case, it is necessary to delete the user and create them again with the new email.
 3. In the editing page you can add and remove the [Roles](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc) of the user, as shown in the image below.
   ![Select User Management roles EN](https://images.ctfassets.net/alneenqid6w5/4wSp2QkYZH114DFFEOo3ly/b06bd642bf1763e915d49e3016ab845a/select-roles.PNG)
 4. Click on `Add roles` to confirm the selection.
 5. Click on `Save`.

-<div class="alert alert-info" role="alert">An alert will appear when adding roles to a user who does not use multiple factor authentication (MFA).
-The article <a href="https://help.vtex.com/en/tutorial/habilitar-login-por-autenticacao-de-2-fatores--4Ae1fcQi12g8u4SkQKCqWQ">Enable login by 2-factor authentication</a> shows how to enable this setting.</div>
+>ℹ️ An alert will appear when adding roles to a user who does not use multiple factor authentication (MFA).
+The article [Enable login by 2-factor authentication](https://help.vtex.com/en/tutorial/habilitar-login-por-autenticacao-de-2-fatores--4Ae1fcQi12g8u4SkQKCqWQ) shows how to enable this setting.

-<div class="alert alert-warning" role="alert">If all roles are removed from the user, they will no longer be able to access VTEX Admin.</div>
+>⚠️ If all roles are removed from the user, they will no longer be able to access VTEX Admin.

 ## Deleting a user